Jballbe/TACO_pipeline/README.md

 For each of these databases, the first step consists in gathering for each cell, the id of the sweep of interest, so that the combination of cell_id+sweep_id enables to directly access the appropriate file, and extract the corresponding traces.

 # How to design the files?
-Here are some guidelines to help you create the database's "Population Class table", "Cell Sweep table" and "Python script".
+Here are some guidelines to help you create the database's "*Population Class table*", "*Cell Sweep table*" and "*Python script*".
 - Start by gathering the cell_id of the cells you want to analyze.
-Create a CSV table with columns "Cell_id" and "Database".
-This will correspond to the "Population Class table".
-You can add other columns that may be useful in subsequent analysis (e.g., "Recording temperature", "Animal", "Cortical area", "Cortical layer"...)
+Create a CSV table with columns "*Cell_id*" and "*Database*".
+This will correspond to the "*Population Class table*".
+You can add other columns that may be useful in subsequent analysis (e.g., "*Recording temperature*", "*Animal*", "*Cortical area*", "*Cortical layer*"...)
 - For each cell, gather the sweep_id you want to analyze.
 You can design the sweep_id as you like (e.g.: ivb_2344_3; 54; Sweep_01,...).
 This will serve as a basis to create the "Cell Sweep table".
 You can add other columns that may be useful to access the traces of a specific sweep, or information about stimulus start and end times...
+- To design the *Python script*, keep in mind that the purpose of the function is **at least** to extract for the different sweeps, the time traces, the membrane potential traces and the input current traces.
+Remember that the function takes as an input the database's *Cell sweep table*, notably to access the list of sweep_id.
+Thus, the function can benefit from the way you constructed the sweep_id to get to the correct file or trace location.

 # Be careful when designing these files:
 - The cell_id indicated in the "Population Class table" and "Cell Sweep table" **must be the same**, and **unique** across the different databases